 02 of 06

-Once you've chosen your candle containers—jars, glasses, tea cups, mugs, etc.— it's time to prep them for use.
+Once you've chosen your candle containers—where it's jars, glasses, teacups, mugs, or otherwise—prep them for use.

 Make sure the containers are clean and completely dry.
-Then, place them on a sheet of wax paper.
-This will ensure that any wax that spills will be easy to clean up.
+Place them on a sheet of wax paper to ensure that any wax that spills will be easy to clean up.

 Insert a candle wick in the center of each container.
-If you are using wicks with wick clips (little metal disks on the end), the wicks should stand up straight without any assistance (as shown in the picture).
+If you are using wicks with wick clips (little metal disks on the end), the wicks should stand up straight without any assistance.
 If you are using wicks without clips, you can hold the wick in position by tying the top of the wick to a pencil and balancing the pencil across the top of the container.

 03 of 06